MariuszKaminski/Milestone-Project-2/README.md

 ## Design Considerations

 ### Design ideas:
 The design is primarily based on Code Institute’s “Love Maths” tutorial by Anna Greaves.
 It is true to say that I have used the tutorial as a starting point, however while I was working on it and trying to addapt it to my ideas, I had to introduce extensive changes both to the appearance and the code.
-I have retained the idea of 4 buttons for different game types and the submit button for checking answers.
-The whole question area has been remodelled to be textbased with radio buttons used to provide ansers instead of input boxes for numbers.
+I have retained the idea of 4 buttons for different game types and the submit button for checking answers but the whole question area has been remodelled to be textbased with radio buttons used to provide ansers instead of input boxes for numbers.

 ### Design details